 - you may be surprised that you missed that verse before

 - you will sense the presence of God as your heart is sensitive to Him

 - songs of praise may erupt from within

 - if you have a heavenly language, those heavenly words may bubble forth in praise

 Let’s look at the book of Ephesians together.
 This will may you figure out what to say during worship.

 Almost right away, you can see the reasons to worship God.
 Remember, that at this point, we are not studying the Word, we are simply reading and transcribing to have a handwritten Bible.

-By the way, some of the women in my study group have said they are passing down their handwritten Bibles to their grandchildren.
+By the way, some of the women in my study group have said they plan to pass down their handwritten Bible to their grandchildren.
 Isn’t that an awesome idea?

 Worship through Thanksgiving